ritafari/new_sarem_game/README.md

 ## About the Game

 In this game, you must solve Linux command challenges to defuse a bomb.
 Each level consists of different tasks that must be completed within a time limit.
 Fail to complete a task in time, or enter an incorrect answer, and the bomb explodes!
 Each level is designed to teach you Linux commands, progressing from basic to advanced.
+To be able to play:
+1. Use a Subshell for Exploration: In each prompt, allow players to enter a subshell (another terminal session) to explore.
+2. Prompt for the Answer After Exiting: After they exit the subshell, prompt for the answer and validate it.

 ## Installation